The 101 Highland Lakes local pronunciation guide

 Don’t stick out like a sore thumb when you visit the Highland Lakes.
 Mispronouncing the name of a city or a landmark is an immediate sign you’re not a local.
-No need to worry, though, because we put together this handy guide to pronunciation in the Highland Lakes.
+No need to worry, though, because we put together this handy pronunciation guide for the Highland Lakes.

 Where: Burnet